cloudflare/cloudflare-docs/content/magic-wan/configuration/magic-cloud-networking.md

     description: Use Magic Cloud Networking to quickly and easily discover resources on your cloud provider, and configure them automatically.
 ---

-{{<render file="_magic-wan-on-ramps.md" productFolder="magic-cloud-networking" withParameters="You need to have Magic Cloud Networking to be able to create on-ramps from your cloud networks to Magic WAN.
+{{<render file="_magic-wan-on-ramps.md" productFolder="magic-cloud-networking" withParameters="You need to have a Magic Cloud Networking account to be able to create on-ramps from your cloud networks to Magic WAN.
 Contact your account team to learn more.">}}